adambarnhardt/adambarnhardt.github.io/_pages/talks.md

 Adam Barnhardt.
 (2023). *Not all sound changes in progress are used in early-adolescent stancetaking*.
 Paper presented at NWAV 51.
 NYC, NY.

 Betsy Sneller, Suzanne Evans Wagner, Yongqing Ye, Adam Barnhardt, Jack Rechsteiner, & Caroline Zackerman.
 (2023). *It’s not the THOUGHT that counts for a LOT of Michigan English sound changes*.
 Paper presented at NWAV 51.
-(I did not present this paper.)
+(Paper presented by Betsy Sneller.)

 Adam Barnhardt.
 (2022). *The early-adolescent indexical system amid rapid sound change: How are Northern Cities Shift and Low-Back-Merger Shift vowel realizations employed in acts of stance-taking*?
 Paper presented at NWAV 50 in Project Launch category.
 San Jose, CA.